Hi, I'm Andrew Millspaugh

 Trust

 I aim to build trust with the people I work with, in both directions.
-Trust is an important part of an effective workplace - if everyone has to double check everyone else’s work, everything goes much more slowly.
+Trust is an important part of an effective workplace - if everyone has to double-check everyone else’s work, everything goes much more slowly.
 Trust is hard to build and easy to lose, so trust-losing actions are deeply painful to me.

 Transparency and Truthfulness